akshatdodhiya/Basic-C-Programs/README.md

 ### 15. Buzz Number Program
 The **Buzz Number Program** checks whether a given number is a buzz number or not.
 A buzz number is a number which is either divisible by 7 or has 7 in it.
 For example, 14 is a buzz number because it is divisible by 7, whereas 23 is not a buzz number because it does not has 7 in the end neither it is divisible by 7.

+### 16. Automorphic Number Program
+The **Automorphic Number Program** checks whether a given number is an automorphic number or not.
+An automorphic number is a number whose square ends with the same digits as the number itself.
+For example, 25 is an automorphic number because its square is 625 and it ends with the same digits as the number itself.